alexisbourdais/MetaTox/README.md

 As this project was designed for non-bioinformaticians, a graphical interface via zenity was included (optional).

+Due to hardware limitations, MetaTrans and Meta-Predictor may not function correctly.
+Their use is therefore disabled by default.

 ## Quick start

 ### Required packages: